SAVE African Rhino Foundation was established in 1987 and is a key contributor to rhino conservation, particularly in Zimbabwe.

 HOW YOUR DONATIONS WILL BE USED

-By supporting World Games For Wildlife you can help us fund more rangers to keep Zimbabwe's rhinos secure.
+By signing up for My Wildlife Challege you can help us fund more rangers to keep Zimbabwe's rhinos secure for generations to come.

 The SAVE African Rhino Foundation, is a charity registered with the ACNC.
 ABN: 44 390 303 534.
 We are based in Perth, Australia and the organisation is run by volunteers.